Maxy1128/Hello-World-GitHub/README.md

 # Hello-World-GitHub
-This is a hello world project for usage of GitHub
+This is a demo project of GitHub Actions for CSCI3251 workshop 6, created by Ma Xingyun.